Analysis of $b\rightarrow c\tau\bar{\nu}_\tau$ anomalies using weak effective Hamiltonian with complex couplings

 \section{Impact of complex WCs on various physical observables}

-In $B\to D^*\ell \bar{\nu}_{\ell}$ decay, the $D^*$ meson is unstable, decaying further to $D\pi$.
-The geometry of the planes in which these decays are happening helps us to express the decay rate in terms of various angular observables.
-In this section, we will discuss the impact of our constrained NP WCs on these angular observables.
+In $B\to D^*\tau \bar{\nu}_{\tau}$ decay, the $D^*$ meson is unstable, decaying further to $D\pi$.
+The geometry of the planes in which $B\to D^*\tau \bar{\nu}_{\tau}$ and then $D^*\to D\pi$ decays are happening helps us to express the decay rate in terms of various angular observables (see. e.g., \cite{Mandal:2020htr,Becirevic:2019tpx,Becirevic:2016hea}).
+In this section, we will summarize the expressions of various physical observables and discuss the impact of our constrained NP WCs on them.
 Here, we also study the $CP$ violation triple product asymmetries, which hopefully be accessible in some ongoing and future flavor physics experiments.